felipeblassioli/teravoz-challenge/apps/api/README.md

 ## API application

-Running locally, no surprises here, this is a standard node application.
+This is a standard node application, to run it locally:

 ```bash
 $ npm install